IBM/watsonx-data-lab/docs/wxd-revisions.md

 * Updated the lab to GA watsonx.data 2.1.0 code

+* New diagnostic console for restarting Presto, watsonx.data, and obtaining certificates and credentials.

+* New Thrift Service replaces the Hive metastore.
+Note that a new port (8380) replaces the Hive port (9083).

 * See updates for 2.1.0 at [IBM watsonx.data 2.1.x Documentation](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.1.x?topic=watsonxdata-whats-new-in)

 ### June 30, 2024 (2.0.0)